-Note 8: Leases
+Note 7: Leases

 The Company leases office space for its headquarters location under an operating lease.
 This lease commenced in November 2019 after the completion of certain tenant improvements made by the lessor.
-The lease includes an option to renew for a five-year term as well as an option to terminate after three years.
-Neither of these options have been recognized as part of its related right of use assets or lease liabilities as their election is not considered reasonably certain.
+The lease includes an option to renew for a five-year term as well as an option to terminate after three years, neither of which have been recognized as part of its related right of use assets or lease liabilities as their election was not considered reasonably certain.
+The Company has notified the lessor that it intends to exercise the early termination option and is negotiating an amendment to the lease.
 Further, this lease does not include any material residual value guarantee or restrictive covenants.

-At each of September 30, 2021 and December 31, 2020, the weighted average incremental borrowing rate for the operating leases held by the Company was 13.1%.
-At September 30, 2021 and December 31, 2020, the weighted average remaining lease terms for the operating leases held by the Company were 3.3 years and 4.1 years, respectively.
+At each of September 30, 2022, and December 31, 2021, the weighted average incremental borrowing rate for the operating leases held by the Company was 13.1%.
+At September 30, 2022, and December 31, 2021, the weighted average remaining lease terms for the operating leases held by the Company were 2.3 years and 3.1 years, respectively.

-Maturities of lease liabilities for the Company's operating leases as of September 30, 2021 were as follows (in thousands):
+Maturities of lease liabilities for the Company's operating leases as of September 30, 2022, were as follows (in thousands):

-2021 (remaining three months) \$ 64
+2022 (remaining three months) \$ 65

-2022 261

 2023 268

 2024 275

 2025 23

+2026

-Thereafter -
+Thereafter

-Total lease payments 891
+Total lease payments 631

-Less: imputed interest (175)
+Less: imputed interest (90)

-Present value of lease liabilities \$ 716
+Present value of lease liabilities \$ 541

-Operating lease cost and the related operating cash flows for the nine months ended September 30, 2021 and 2020 were immaterial amounts.
+Operating lease cost and the related operating cash flows for the nine months ended September 30, 2022, and 2021 were immaterial amounts.

-Note 9: Redeemable Noncontrolling Interest
+Note 8: Redeemable Noncontrolling Interest

-The Company is subject to the Exchange Agreement with respect to the vTv Units representing the 25.8% noncontrolling interest in vTv LLC outstanding as of September 30, 2021 (see Note 10).
-The Exchange Agreement requires the surrender of an equal number of vTv Units and Class B Common Stock for (i) shares of Class A Common Stock on a one-for-one basis or (ii) cash (based on the fair market value of the Class A Common Stock as determined pursuant to the Exchange Agreement), at the Company's option (as the managing member of vTv LLC), subject to customary conversion rate adjustments for stock splits, stock dividends and reclassifications.
-The exchange value is determined based on a 20-day volume weighted average price of the Class A Common Stock as defined in the Exchange Agreement, subject to customary conversion rate adjustments for stock splits, stock dividends and reclassifications.
+The Company is subject to the Exchange Agreement with respect to the vTv Units representing the 22.1% noncontrolling interest in vTv LLC outstanding as of September 30, 2022 (see Note 9).
+The Exchange Agreement requires the surrender of an equal number of vTv Units and Class B common stock for (i) shares of Class A common stock on a one-for-one basis or (ii) cash (based on the fair market value of the Class A common stock as determined pursuant to the Exchange Agreement), at the Company's option (as the managing member of vTv LLC), subject to customary conversion rate adjustments for stock splits, stock dividends and reclassifications.
+The exchange value is determined based on a 20-day volume weighted average price of the Class A common stock as defined in the Exchange Agreement, subject to customary conversion rate adjustments for stock splits, stock dividends and reclassifications.

-The redeemable noncontrolling interest is recognized at the higher of (1) its initial fair value plus accumulated earnings/losses associated with the noncontrolling interest or (2) the redeemption value as of the balance sheet date.
-At September 30, 2021 and December 31, 2020, the redeemable noncontrolling interest was recorded based on the redeemption value as of the balance sheet date of \$44.6 million and \$83.9 million, respectively.
+The redeemable noncontrolling interest is recognized at the higher of (1) its initial fair value plus accumulated earnings/losses associated with the noncontrolling interest or (2) the redemption value as of the balance sheet date.
+At September 30, 2022, and December 31, 2021, the redeemable noncontrolling interest was recorded based on the redemption value as of the balance sheet date of \$24.2 million and \$25.0 million, respectively.